-Networks of street artists

-As Alan Kay (5) highlights when talking about the design of the dynabook (one of the first laptop gui plan released in 1972) "in every real sense, simulation is the central notion of the Dynabook.
+Ozalp Eroz, Decentralised streetlight, Mauritstraat, 2010 Networks of street artists As Alan Kay (Fruin and Montfort, 2003, p.26) highlights when ta lking about the design of the dynabook (one of the first laptop gui plan released in 1972) "in every real sense, simulation is the central notion of the Dynabook.
 Each of the previous examples has shown a simulation of visual or auditory media."
 With this aspect, we can consider the computer as a private house with all personal materials and tools inside to simulate the real life.
 We can also consider internet and all the networks inside as a simulation of public space.
 It has its shops, playgrounds, social spaces.
 There are a lot of examples how internet simulates public spaces but how do public spaces simulate internet and how do street artists use these networked media?

-Street artists are usually being influenced by reliable blogs like wooster collective(6) which contains a lot of up to date information and news about famous street artists.
+Street artists are usually being influenced by reliable blogs like wooster collective which contains a lot of up to date information and news about famous street artists.
 On these blogs street artists are usually facing with their secretive practice and its link to day to day reality.
 Do they have to be anonymous or called with a name or a tag?
-"Taki183" is the first example for this conflict.
+"Taki183" (New York Times, 1971) is the first example for this conflict.
 His tag was a collage of his street adress and his name.
 Today the conflict gets stronger with internet.
 As a participant of street-art the photo documentation of an artwork gets more and more important with the identity and being an individual.
 The paint which is bought could be low quality, the color combination could be bad, if it is a stencil there can be over-spays marks or there can be wrongly tagged letters.
 My interest is how do they edit or photoshop it after they took the pictures before uploading them to the websites?
 At this point i would like to research the ethics of the street artists.
 Is there any fake artworks on these blogs?

-These problems can be monitored by forums like the stencil revolution(7) website and other individual websites.
+These problems can be monitored by forums like the stencil revolution website and other individual websites.
+Fake Artworks Fake street artworks are usually seen as non-ethical but if the artwork reaches the goal, it can a be a medium for the street artists.
+"A clean River is a Fun River" artwork is street artwork published on Wooster collective (2009).
+The artwork was first published like a anonymous artwork.
+After a while the artwork became very famous and it started to spread over the internet.
+I have sent an email to STIR media who relased the artwork.
+They said it is a fake artwork made by photoshop.
+The intersting point is, they wanted to protest the pollution on Milwaukee river and now the civil government is painting the real one of the fake artwork.
+This example can be seen as a successful example of fake artworks.